storyfeet/dugi_bialan/content/works/out_of_my_way.md

 # Sam arrived, got into class, and there he sat and waited patiently for lunchtime.

-is-mudei wei guma da mengi zon la, zan esamm da doimo zon begi wei uwein da don mugo
+is-mudei wei guma da mengi zon la, zan esamm da doimo zon wei uwein da don mugo

 # When he arrived at the cafeteria, the queue was already lined up.